mothur/mothur.github.io/_wiki/Forest_soil_community_analysis.md

 SSU sequences against the [ greengenes database](Alignment_database) using the following pipeline:

-1. Open the file BACT\_SSU.almafft.fasta in the text editor and remove all gaps, e.g. by using the find/replace function.
+1\.
+Open the file BACT\_SSU.almafft.fasta in the text editor and remove
+    all gaps, e.g. by using the find/replace function.

-2. Save the file as BACT\_SSU.fasta and copy it into the mothur folder
+2\.
+Save the file as BACT\_SSU.fasta and copy it into the mothur folder

-3. Download the [ greengenes reference
+3\.
+Download the [ greengenes reference
-    alignment](Media:greengenes.alignment.zip) and unpack it
+    alignment](https://mothur.s3.us-east-2.amazonaws.com/wiki/greengenes.alignment.zip) and unpack it
     to the mothur folder

-4. Use the following command to align your SSU sequences to the reference database
+4\.
+Use the following command to align your SSU sequences to the
+    reference database

     mothur > align.seqs(candidate=BACT_SSU.fasta, fasta=core_set_aligned.imputed.fasta)